Shuffle algebras for quivers and wheel conditions: The shuffle algebra and combinatorics of words

 \begin{remark} Lemma \ref{lem:combi} is the type $A_{n-1}$ version of the following statement, which we invite the interested reader to prove in complete generality.
 For a finite type root system, fix a choice of positive and negative roots $\Delta = \Delta^+ \sqcup \Delta^-$.
 We will denote the weight lattice by $P$, and the cone of dominant weights by $P^+$ (the latter is a fundamental chamber for the action of the Weyl group $W$ on $P$).
 Fix a natural number $m$, and let $G$ be the graph with vertex set $P^+$ and edge set:

-for any $\sigma \in W$ and any $c_\alpha \in \mathbb{Z}_{\leq m}$ (it is implied that the weight in the right-hand side of \eqref{eqn:dominant weights} should be dominant, in order for the expression above to define an edge set on $P^+$).
+for any $\sigma \in W$ and any $c_\alpha \in \mathbb{Z}_{\leq m}$ (it is implied that the weight in the right-hand side of \eqref{eqn:dominant weights} should be dominant, in order for the right-hand side of \eqref{eqn:dominant weights} to define an edge set on $P^+$).
 Show that all the connected components of $G$ are finite. \\

 \end{remark}